 How to Store Homemade Granola Bars

-Store your granola bars on the counter, in an airtight container or zippable bag for up to 1 week.
+Store your granola bars on the counter or in the fridge in an airtight container or zippable bag for up to 1 week.
 I recommend placing wax or parchment paper between each layer so they don’t stick together.

 You can also freeze them!
 Wrap them individually in wax or parchment paper, and place in a large zippable bag in the freezer.
 When ready to eat, place them on the counter to thaw.